AnGyeIn/HCI-Project-Meal-Consultant/README.md

 `npm install`

+Before you open your local server, you need to prepare `.env` file and 'json file for Google Cloud Platform api-key'.
+These files have private information so that it is not suitable to upload them on public space like github.
+If you need them, please contact to AN Gyein(agi1997@snu.ac.kr), the team member.

-Then open your local server by
+If you equipped with the files, you can open your local server by

 `npm start`

-And type "localhost:3000" on your browser then you can test your work.
+And type "localhost:3000" on your browser then you can run the project.

 To finish your local server, type `Ctrl+C` in your terminal that running the server.

-## Before modifying the codes, please switch your branch for safe
-On your terminal

-`git branch [your own branch name]`

-Then new branch named [your own branch name] is created and type in

-`git checkout [your own branch name]`

-to switch your branch from 'main' to [your own branch name].

-## To download updated code
-Open terminal on the directory you did `git clone` (maybe "HCI_Project_Meal_Consultant/") then

-`git pull`

-`npm install`

-Then openning and closing your local server is same with above.

 ## Project scheme
 There are some `static files` that are needed in advance for running the program, as well as some `dynamic files` that created when the local server begins running.
-It is ok to remove `dynamic files` for test of new user, but `static files` have to be kept.
+It is ok to remove `dynamic files` to test from initial state, but `static files` have to be kept.

 ### `static files`
 1. `database/ingredients_info.json` file has an object whose keys are names of ingredients and values are maximum days to maintain each ingredient.